 Is body scan the same as AI in a massage chair?

 No. Body scan is mainly about fit and shoulder alignment.
-AI is a broader label that usually refers to adaptive logic or auto-program behavior.
-For that context, see our AI massage chairs guide.
+AI is a broader label that usually refers to adaptive logic, sensors, or auto-program behavior.
+A chair can have both, but they are not the same feature.